CodeForOwn/WealthManagement/README.md

         }
     ```

-> my-investment.json is added to .getignore, so that your data is commited.
+> my-investment.json is added to .gitignore, so that your data is commited.

 # And Enjoy Creating Wealth for yourself and others.